Daria Bijak

-Daria Eva Bijak (born 12 November 1985 in Racibórz, Poland) is a former artistic gymnast representing Germany.
+Daria Eva Kiehne (née Bijak) (born 12 November 1985 in Racibórz, Poland) is a German former artistic gymnast.
 She is a two-time German national champion (2005, 2006) and competed for Germany at the 2002, 2003, 2005, and 2006 World Artistic Gymnastics Championships.
-Her best all-around finish was 8th in 2005.
+She represented Germany at the 2008 Summer Olympics.

+Early life

-Bijak was raised in Greven, Germany, and trained at the Deutsche Sporthochschule in Cologne under Shanna Polyakova.
+Bijak was born in Racibórz, Poland to Christel and Christoph Bijak.
+She was raised in Greven, Germany, and trained at the Deutsche Sporthochschule in Cologne under Shanna Polyakova.
 She went on to compete in the NCAA as a member of the University of Utah gymnastics team.